citelab/JAMScript/jam-overview.md

 *symmetric* in that a worker that is underneath a controller also sees that controller as its parent.

-The figure below shows a configuration in a single device that runs three workers and one controller.
-All the workers are under the controller running in the device.
+The figure below shows how a controller and three workers would be organized in a single device.
+In this example, all workers are under the controller in the device.
-By mapping the controllers and workers into a device, the device would have all the components to fully execute the JAMScript program.
-That is, the JAMScript program would be disconnection tolerant.
+The device is self-contained -- that is, the JAMScript program loaded into the device can run even if the device is offline.
 <p align="center">
 <img src="{{ site.baseurl }}/images/lang/fig4.png" width="350" />
 </p>